sanger-pathogens/Bio-RNASeq/README.md

 	~$ make

-NOTE: Don't run 'make install'.
+__NOTE:__ Don't run `make install`.
 You don't need to install the older version of samtools on your system.

 When `make` finishes, you will need to set a couple of environment variables